-6. Real estate investment trust (REIT)
+6. Real estate investment trusts (REITs)

-7. Real estate investment group (REIG)
+7. Real estate investment groups (REIGs)

 8. Property tax lien investing

-9. BRRR investing method: Buy, rehab, rent, refinance, repeat
+9. BRRR: Buy, rehab, rent, refinance, repeat

 Buy, Rehab, Rent, Refinance, Repeat (BRRR) is a popular long-term property investment strategy.

-11. BURL: Buy utility, rent luxury
+11. BURL: buy utility, rent luxury